Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

 DRM, or "Digital Rights Management", is a technology or set of technologies used to control and limit the use of digital products and digital content, including video games.
-This is done by encryption, using license keys, limiting the number of devices where the game can be installed.
+This is done through encryption, the use of license keys, and restrictions on the number of devices where the game can be installed.

-Some games require you to be constantly connected to the Internet, even if you're playing a single player game.
+Some games require you to be constantly connected to the Internet, even if you are playing a single-player game.
 This is used to verify that your copy of the game is legitimate.

-License keysthe 'you get when you buy the game must be entered to activate the game.
-This is another way to make sure you actually bought a copy of the game.
+License keys that you receive when purchasing the game must be entered to activate the game.
+This is another way to ensure that you have indeed purchased a copy of the game.

-Some companies, like Steam, have their own DRM systems that require the installation of dedicated digital rights management software.
+Some companies, like Steam, have their own DRM systems that require the installation of special software to manage digital rights.

 This post doesn't have any additions from the author yet.